Hessra-Labs/hessra-sdk.rs/README.md

 - **hessra-token**: Authorization token re-exports from sub-crates
 - **hessra-token-core**: Core utilities and types shared by token crates
 - **hessra-token-authz**: Authorization token creation, verification, and attestation
-- **hessra-token-identity**: Identity token creation, verification, and delegation
+- **hessra-token-identity**: Identity token creation, verification, delegation, and domain restrictions
 - **hessra-config**: Configuration management for the SDK
 - **hessra-api**: HTTP client for communicating with Hessra services
 - **hessra-ffi**: Foreign Function Interface for other languages